Nuclear and renewables must be seen as complementary options in a balanced energy policy - not alternatives, argues the Prospect union's Sue Ferns

 Sue Ferns is Senior Deputy General Secretary of the Prospect union.

 Got a different take?
 Email [email protected] or leave a comment below.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.